 Spectators enjoy spectacular views from four foreshore extensions, with excellent vantage points of the last 150m of the course and the finish line.
-There is a large uncongested lake area for transit to start, warm up & cool down.
-Purpose-built land infrastructure with large,naturally shaded boat park area.
+There is a large uncongested lake area for transit to start, warm-up and cool down.
+Purpose-built land infrastructure with large, naturally shaded boat park area.

-A 20m break in buoy line at approximately 250m &1750m (established paddle boat crossing) as indicated by yellow channel markers are the ONLY official course crossing zones for crews wanting to row the circular pattern.
+A 20m break in buoy line at approximately 250m and 1750m (established paddle boat crossing) as indicated by yellow channel markers are the ONLY official course crossing zones for crews wanting to row the circular pattern.
 (Distance training)